 If you are an international BCE candidate, and having trouble finding the recommended books, please email us, we can help you!

 BCE Core/Qualifying Exam

 You must have applied and been accepted into the BCE application process prior to taking this exam.
-After you have been accepted into the program, confirm with your proctor a date when you are ready to take the exam and inform the ESA Certification Coordinator by email to email@example.com.
+After you have been accepted into the program, confirm with your proctor a date when you are ready to take the exam and inform the ESA Certification Coordinator by email at firstname.lastname@example.org.
+Please give at least 10 days' notice.
 The Coordinator will e-mail instructions one week prior to the scheduled test date to you and your proctor.
 This exam is administered online.
 If your exam date changes please notify the Certification Coordinator at your earliest convenience.

 Topics to study for the General Entomology Qualifying exam:

 - Insect & Arthropod Anatomy, Biology, Morphology, and Physiology

 - Insect & Arthropod Management